N0-man/play-with-cursor-so/README.md

 <br >
 <hr >

+*Note*:
-*Note*: Eryting inside callout is command to AI and `this is user action`
+- Eryting inside callout is command to AI
   > command to AI
+- `this is user action`
+- Text starting with 🤖 is response text from AI

-**Base Hello World Program that came as sample after installing Cursor**
+- Below program is the Hello World react application that came as sample after installing Cursor

 ```javascript
 import React from 'react';